I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 But, some people do have genuine reasons to complain and there are places for them to do just that.

 A woman booked a vacation with Celebrity Cruises.
 It turns out the voyage was devoid of Kardashians, Biebers, and Rihanna’s.
-There was not a single celebrity aboard, not even Tom Cruise; you’d have thought he would have shown up.
+There was not a single celebrity aboard, not even Tom Cruise; you’d have thought, with his name, he would have shown up.
 The vacationer complained Celebrity Cruises was guilty of “false advertising” because of the lack of stars.

 Cruise.co.uk has some astonishing whinging to report: